-GCCM provides an opportunity to leverage the experience and insight of all project participants while engaging the contractor early to create greater value for the public body and the overall project.
-This in its simplest form means more of the project budget goes into the project itself by eliminating duplicative soft costs while optimizing the schedule and marketplace input.
+GCCM provides an opportunity to leverage the experience and insight of all project participants while engaging the GCCM early to create greater value for the public body and the overall project.
+Ideally, this means more of the project budget goes into the project itself by eliminating duplicative soft costs while optimizing the schedule and marketplace input.

 While some may view alternative procurement as a way of shifting risk or accelerating that project schedule, a pure risk allocation or schedule approach does not optimize alternative procurement.

-A public body that is looking for a collaborative preconstruction phase with the goal of seeking input from critical design and construction partners as early as possible should seek to implement alternative delivery including, potentially GCCM.
-Collaboration of the public body, design team, and contractor, including subcontractor/trade partners, during design when design decisions and improvements to design can be made early saves time and money while frequently resulting in better design.
-By having the right stakeholders at the table to facilitate informed decision-making, the project will optimize its budget and schedule, resulting in more projects for the specified budget.
+A public body that is looking for a collaborative preconstruction phase with the goal of seeking input from critical design and construction partners as early as possible should seek to implement alternative delivery, potentially including GCCM.
+Collaboration of the public body, design team, and GCCM, including subcontractor/trade partners, during design when design decisions and improvements to design can be made early; saves time and money while frequently resulting in better design.
+By having the right stakeholders at the table to facilitate informed decision-making, the project will optimize budget and schedule, resulting in more project scope for the specified budget.

-We know that our greatest ability to impact project outcomes is during preconstruction through effective design and planning.
-In the chapter on Preconstruction, you will find more detailed information on how this process can be optimized through the use of GCCM.
+Public bodies can positively impact project outcomes during preconstruction through effective design and planning.
+In Chapter 6, Preconstruction, you will find more detailed information on how this process can be optimized using GCCM